Exaga/ds3234-rpi-dtoverlay/README.md

 ```
 ~# nano -w /boot/config.txt
 ```
-Enable the SPI interface and load the DS3234 RTC DT overlay in /boot/config.txt at boot time by editing/adding the following lines to the file:
+Enable the SPI interface and load the DS3234 RTC DT overlay in /boot/config.txt at boot time by editing/adding the following lines in this file:
 ```
 # Uncomment some or all of these to enable the optional hardware interfaces
 #dtparam=i2c_arm=on